zbloss/hourly-price-prediction/README.md

 Naive Algo-Trading application that uses a Data Science Model for predicting the hourly close price of an asset and then buying or selling that asset based on the prediction.

+Click the link below to see the initial demo of the model training and dashboard for exploring the model training results.

 [![Initial Demo Link](https://img.youtube.com/vi/h_gaFesvKEY/0.jpg)](https://www.youtube.com/watch?v=h_gaFesvKEY)